havron/web/content/media/media.md

 +++
 Outlets my research has been covered in include:
 _The New York Times, MIT Technology Review, WIRED, Vice, Malwarebytes, Vox, Slate, Smart Cities Dive, Technology Review (Deutschland), Cornell Tech Press Room_, and _The Cornell Chronicle_.

+Notable people my research has received attention from include: _U.S.
+Senator Kamala Harris (D-CA)_.

 **On security & privacy in the context of intimate partner violence:**